NathanPERIER/pokemon-icons-db/README.md

 The vast majority of icons from gen 1 to 8 was obtained thanks to the [PokéSprite project](https://github.com/msikma/pokesprite).
 These include official sprites for all Pokémons, as well as community-made sprites for alternate forms and shiny forms.

+Icons for generation 9 were obtained from a [resource pack](https://www.pokecommunity.com/threads/generation-9-resource-pack-v21-1.527398/) compiled by the user Caruban on PokéCommunity.
+The original artists are : Vent, Katten, leParagon, Cesare_CBass, AlexandreV2.0, Carmanekko, GRAFAIAIMX.

 The icon sprites are © Nintendo/Creatures Inc./GAME FREAK Inc.

 ## Scripts